judyj/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Pre_Release_Checklist.rst

 ..
 NOTE::
-   If ``pupmod-simp-simp`` acceptance tests have effectively already been executed with the correct versions of modules in its ``fixtures.yml`` file and passed, (e.g., in GitLab), you can skip this painful step.
+   If ``pupmod-simp-simp`` acceptance tests have effectively already been passed with the correct versions of modules (e.g., in GitLab), you can skip this painful step.

 #.
 Determine the version of ``pupmod-simp-simp`` to be used in this
    SIMP ISO release.
 This version can be pulled from the